aaronbloomfield/ics/hws/hw-cryptocurrency.md

 Each line will be of the the same form as the lines in the ledger (`S transferred x to D`).
-You are welcome to use present tense as well (transfers instead of trasnfered).
+You are welcome to use present tense as well (transfers instead of transferred).
 You can have additional information after the required text, but it must all be on the same line.
 This is important -- each transaction record in the ledger must be exactly one line!